adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

             run()
     ```

-7. **Online Prediction using Vertex AI Endpoint**: Now we will perform predictions from the machine learning model.
+### 8. **Online Prediction using Vertex AI Endpoint**

+Now we will perform predictions from the machine learning model.
 If you wish to learn how this machine learning model was created, please visit this [repository](https://github.com/adityasolanki205/German-Credit).
 We will predict customer segment using endpoint created in Kubeflow.

     ```python
         ...